wso2/docker-apim/docker-compose/apim-with-analytics/README.md

    > If you intend to try out an already released tag, after executing 2nd step, checkout the relevant tag,
     i.e. for example: `git checkout tags/v3.1.0.1`, switch to `docker-compose/apim-with-analytics` folder and continue with below steps.

-3. [Optional] If you are using WSO2 product Docker images with WSO2 updates, replace the WSO2 product Docker image names (relevant `image` attribute under each WSO2 product profile service) in the Docker Compose deployment definition.

-  **Note**: By default, each product profile service is configured to use WSO2 product Docker images with GA releases.

 4. Execute following Docker Compose command to start the deployment.

    ```